by Matt Sheedy

 The essence of the concept of freedom of religion is the right to entertain such religious beliefs as a person chooses, the right to declare religious beliefs openly and without fear of reprisal, and the right to manifest religious belief by practice or by teaching and dissemination.

 It is of course understandable that legal rulings must classify the boundaries of inclusion and exclusion in the parlance of our times and that people seeking to prevent changes in existing laws or to fight for greater inclusion would refer to the terms and conditions that are available to them.
 This is the domain of practical reason where such pragmatic choices make sense.

-If we turn to theoretical issues in the study of religion, however, this whole affair provides a rather fruitful instance of how familiar classifications of “religion” and the “secular” help shape the ways that we perceive and conceptualize the main terms of the debate, which has its limitations–for those negatively effected and for scholars alike, albeit in different ways.
+If we turn to theoretical issues in the study of religion, however, this whole affair provides a rather fruitful instance of how familiar classifications of “religion” and the “secular” help to shape the ways that we perceive and conceptualize the very terms of debate.

 Addressing this problem in a recent blog post in reference to the widely circulated image that appears at the top of this page, Gabrielle Desmarais writes:

 Little room is left for debate over whether the symbols depicted in Figures 1 and 2 are understood by their wearers as religious.
 Those who wear items such as the hijab or the yarmulke might not categorize those items as “religious”, but rather as “cultural” or “traditional”.
 They may even consider these reasons to be as equally important as so-called “religious” values, and believe that these deeply-held values should be honoured in a similar fashion.